myboxman-dev/myboxman-development-kit/nodejs/readme.md

-privateDescription | String | Contains more information about the mission for the boxman who will take it debug              |  Bool  | Debug mode activated or not, see constructor price              | String | Contains the price of the mission gotten through getEstimation
+privateDescription | String | Contains more information about the mission for the boxman who will take it debug              |  Bool  | Debug mode activated or not, see constructor price              | String | Contains the price of the mission gotten through getEstimation categoryId         | String | Category of the item sent, values: 1=BAG; 2=SUITCASE; 3=Car; 4=Van

-### Protected attributes, accessibles through getters (eg: MyboxmanJob::getLoadingTimes())
+### Protected attributes, accessibles through getters (eg: myboxmanjob.getLoadingTimes())

 Name               |       Type        | Description
 -------------------|-------------------|--------------------------------------------------------------------------------------
-loadingDateTime1   | Object (DateTime) | Time of loading if loadingType equals FIX, start of time slot if FLEXIBLE, empty if ASAP loadingDateTime2   | Object (DateTime) | Contains end of loading time slot if loadingType is FLEXIBLE deliveryDateTime1  | Object (DateTime) | Time of delivery if deliveryType equals FIX, start of time slot if FLEXIBLE, empty if ASAP deliveryDateTime2  | Object (DateTime) | Contains end of delivery time slot if deliveryType is FLEXIBLE loadingType        |      String       | Describes when the loading must occur, possible values : ASAP, FLEXIBLE, FIX deliveryType       |      String       | Same as above id                 |      String       | Contains the id (reference) of the mission in MyBoxMan system categoryId         |       String      | Category of the item sent, values: 1=BAG; 2=SUITCASE; 3=Car; 4=Van
+loadingDateTime1   | Object (Date) | Time of loading if loadingType equals FIX, start of time slot if FLEXIBLE, empty if ASAP loadingDateTime2   | Object (Date) | Contains end of loading time slot if loadingType is FLEXIBLE deliveryDateTime1  | Object (Date) | Time of delivery if deliveryType equals FIX, start of time slot if FLEXIBLE, empty if ASAP deliveryDateTime2  | Object (Date) | Contains end of delivery time slot if deliveryType is FLEXIBLE loadingType        |      String       | Describes when the loading must occur, possible values : ASAP, FLEXIBLE, FIX deliveryType       |      String       | Same as above id                 |      String       | Contains the id (reference) of the mission in MyBoxMan system

 ### Public methods (Setters)

-#### SetLoadingAddress(number,street,city,country)
+#### setLoadingAddress(number,street,city,country)
 * Number: Street number eg: '38'
 * Street: Street Name eg: 'Rue de reuilly'
 * City: Name of the city eg: 'Paris'